-Tyrone Upton - Apprentice Construction, UKPosted: 2nd of September 2019 by Clark
+Tyrone Upton - Apprentice Construction, UKPosted: 2nd of September 2019 by Maya

 Since joining the Mace Apprenticeship scheme Tyrone has presented to 200 people at the House of Commons, worked towards achieving a degree and put his learning into practice on one of London’s most iconic projects.

 How did you come to work for Mace?

 I went to school in Portsmouth and studied maths, physics and psychology at A-level but moved to London when I got a place on Mace’s apprentice scheme.
 I was looking into construction, particularly engineering, because of my maths background and companies that offered these kinds of schemes.
 Mace was my first choice because of all its iconic projects and I think I got the job because of how thoroughly I had researched the company.
 I’ve been working on the Battersea Power Station project since I joined.

 Lots of different things – like inspecting temporary works on site, illustration management, requesting design briefs, keeping temporary works registrations up to date and managing the temporary works process.
 I also survey beam tolerances – making sure that the beams are erected to the acceptable level.

 How has your career progressed since joining Mace?

 Being based on Battersea is a real eye-opener.
 It’s a huge project and a million different things are going on in each area.